imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 ## Saving data as tif

-As a first step we will open the .czi files and save them as **.tif**.
+As a first step we will open the .czi files and save them as `.tif`.
 This is necessary because Fiji's bead based registration currently cannot open the .czi files.
 Opening hundreds of files several GB each sequentially and re-saving them as tif may take a long time on a single computer.
 We will use the cluster to speed-up that operation significantly.

-*Note: The Lustre filesystem on MPI-CBG cluster is made to be able to handle such situation, where hundreds of nodes are going to simultaneously read and write big files to it.
-If your cluster is using a Network File System (NFS) this may not be such a good idea...*
+{% include notice icon="note" content="The Lustre filesystem on MPI-CBG cluster is made to be able to handle such situation, where hundreds of nodes are going to simultaneously read and write big files to it.
+If your cluster is using a Network File System (NFS) this may not be such a good idea..." %}

 We have an 240 time-point, 3 view dataset (angles 325, 235 and 280) in a directory